JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1a650e92001370cfdc5bd04a651a2c2ef9.md

 ## Parameters
 * *in* **pos**

-    The iterator pointing to the position to insert elements.
+    The iterator to the position to insert elements.
 The elements will be inserted before the element pointed by this iterator.
 This can be `end()`, indicating that the element will be inserted at the end of the list.

 * *in* **first**

-    The iterator pointing to the first element to be inserted.
+    The iterator to the first element to be inserted.

 * *in* **last**

-    The iterator pointing to the one-past-last element to be inserted.
+    The iterator to the one-past-last element to be inserted.

 ## Return value
-Returns one iterator pointing to the first inserted element.
+Returns one iterator to the first inserted element.

 ## Valid Usage
 * If `pos != end()`, `pos` must points to a valid element in the list.